samskivert/jmustache/README.md

 Note also that one semantic difference exists between nested singleton sections and compound variables: compound variables do not make use of the default value and null value configuration.
-If a null or missing value is encountered while resolving a compound section, an exception is always raised.
+If a null or missing value is encountered while resolving a compound variable, an exception is always raised.

 If you desire for a default value to be used when null or missing values are encountered, use the somewhat more verbose singleton sections.
 The use of